-The additional features such as automation, targeting and tracking are useful, but would be best suited to an organization with a marketer to maximize the benefits of those tools.
+The additional features such as the marketing automation platform, targeting and tracking are useful, but would be best suited to an organization with a marketer to maximize the benefits of those tools and automation techniques.

 The Pro version is a big ask – I don’t envy a marketer trying to get the buy-in from their director for this.